Chugoku Okayama Gorgeous history within easy reach

-Okayama is accessible via the JR Tokaido-Sanyo Shinkansen from Osaka, Kyoto and Tokyo.
-It is also served by domestic flights to Okayama International Airport, local trains from Osaka and highway bus services.
+Okayama is easily accessible via the JR Tokaido-Sanyo Shinkansen from Tokyo, Osaka, Kyoto and Hiroshima.
+It is also served by domestic flights to Okayama Momotaro Airport, local trains from Osaka and highway bus services.

-Okayama is both a regional and local transportation hub with convenient train and bus access to neighboring prefectures in the Chugoku district of western Japan and Shikoku.
-There is also good train and bus coverage of the inland and northern cities of the prefecture such as Tsuyama and Takahashi.
-Okayama International Airport offers domestic travel to the major cities of Japan, including flights to Okinawa and Hokkaido.
-International connections are available to Guam, Korea and China.
+Okayama is both a regional and local transportation hub with convenient train and bus access to neighboring prefectures in the Chugoku region and Shikoku.
+There is also good train and bus coverage around the northern cities of the prefecture such as Tsuyama and Takahashi.
+Okayama Momotaro Airport offers domestic flights to the major cities of Japan, including to Okinawa and Hokkaido.
+International connections are available to Korea and China.

 Okayama White Peaches

-The white peaches Okayama grows are lovingly tended--farmers cover each peach with a bag while they are still on the tree to ensure soft skin and encourage ripening.
+The white peaches Okayama grows are lovingly tended—farmers cover each peach with a bag while they are still on the tree to ensure soft skin and encourage ripening.
 The peaches are very sweet and exceptionally soft.

-Visitors flock to see the cherry blossoms on Sakura Road along the Asahi River.
+Visitors flock to see the cherry blossoms on Sakura Road along the Asahi River in Okayama City.
 Takebenomori Park to the north of the city bursts into color in spring.

 Summer nights are ablaze with fireworks as locals head to the Okayama Momotaro Festival for street food and dancing.
 Grapes and peaches are in season, and many orchards offer fruit picking.

-The leaves blaze red and gold around the city, contrasting with the deep charcoal shade of Okayama Castle.
-Cool evenings are for strolling in Korakuen as the maple trees are illuminated for a magical experience.
+The changing leaves blaze red and gold around the city.
+Cool evenings are perfect for strolling around Korakuen as the maple trees are illuminated.